reversinglabs/spectra-assure-sdk/doc/report.md

 - SpectraAssureInvalidAction: our exception.
 - any other exception from requests.get().

 The result data is not always in the JSON format.
-Specifically, the 'rl-cve' report is comma-separated (CSV) data, so don't use automatic result.json() format.
+Specifically, the 'rl-cve' and 'rl-uri' reports are comma-separated (CSV) data, so don't use automatic result.json() format.

 When a new report format is introduced on the Portal, and the new report does not exist yet for the specified 'version', expect 404 as a result when requesting the new report format.
 You will need to rescan the uploaded file to produce a new set of reports.
 After the rescan, you can request the report in the new format.